kristaps-m/Codnity-Python/README.md

 </table>

 4. Go to <br>
-   ...\codnity_python
+   ...\ycombinator-data-scraper
-   open cmd or powershell type 'python ycombinator_scraper.py' absolute path will be different than mine, but if you cloned repository locally, then 'codnity_python' should be the same as mine.
+   open cmd or powershell type 'python ycombinator_scraper.py' absolute path will be different than mine, but if you cloned repository locally, then 'ycombinator-data-scraper' should be the same as mine.
 And press enter. :smiley:

 <img src="pictures/run_python.png" alt="create_table.png">